Latin American music in the United States: History

-During the 1940s, music from Latin America was also introduced to large audiences throughout the United States over international radio networks such as CBS.
-Programs such as Viva America showcased leading musicians from both North and South America in the performance of the Mexican bolero, and included collaborations by leading musicians, vocalist and composers including: Alfredo Antonini, Juan Arvizu, Nestor Mesta Chayres, Eva Garza, Elsa Miranda, John Serry Sr., Miguel Sandoval and Terig Tucci.
+During the 1940s, music from Latin America was introduced to larger audiences throughout the United States via international radio networks such as CBS.
+Programs like Viva America showcased leading musicians from both North and South America, featuring performances of Mexican boleros.
+These programs included collaborations by notable musicians, vocalists, and composers, including Alfredo Antonini, Juan Arvizu, Nestor Mesta Chayres, Eva Garza, Elsa Miranda, John Serry Sr., Miguel Sandoval, and Terig Tucci.

-Latin American music imported from Cuba (chachachá, mambo, rhumba) and Mexico (ranchera and mariachi) had brief periods of popularity during the 1950s.
-The earliest popular Latin American music in the United States came with rhumba in the early 1930s, and was followed by calypso in the mid-1940s, mambo in the late 1940s and early 1950s, chachachá and charanga in the mid-1950s, bolero in the late 1950s and finally boogaloo in the mid-1960s, while Latin American music mixed with jazz during the same period, resulting in Latin jazz and the bossa nova fusion cool jazz.
+Latin American music imported from Cuba (such as chachachá, mambo, and rhumba) and Mexico (including ranchera and mariachi) had brief periods of popularity during the 1950s.
+The earliest popular Latin American music in the United States came with the rhumba in the early 1930s, followed by calypso in the mid-1940s, mambo in the late 1940s and early 1950s, chachachá and charanga in the mid-1950s, bolero in the late 1950s, and finally boogaloo in the mid-1960s.
+During the same period, Latin American music mixed with jazz, resulting in Latin jazz and the fusion of cool jazz with bossa nova.

-The first Mexican-Texan pop star was Lydia Mendoza, who began her music recording in 1934.
-It was not until the 1940s, however, that musica norteña became popularized by female duets like Carmen y Laura and Las Hermanas Mendoza, who had a string of regional hits.
-The following decade saw the rise of Chelo Silva, known as the "Queen of the (Mexican) Bolero", who sang romantic pop songs.
+The first Mexican-Texan pop star was Lydia Mendoza, who started recording music in 1934.
+However, it wasn't until the 1940s that música norteña was popularized by female duets like Carmen y Laura and Las Hermanas Mendoza, who had a series of regional hits.
+The following decade witnessed the ascent of Chelo Silva, known as the "Queen of the (Mexican) Bolero," who sang romantic pop songs.

-The 1950s saw further innovation in the Mexican-Texan community, as electric guitars, drums, and elements of rock and jazz were added to conjunto.
+In the 1950s, further innovation took place in the Mexican-Texan community, with the addition of electric guitars, drums, and elements of rock and jazz to conjunto music.
 Valerio Longoria was the first major performer of conjunto, known for introducing Colombian cumbia and Mexican ranchera to conjunto bands.
-Later, Tony de la Rosa modernized the conjunto big bands by adding electric guitars, amplified bajo sexton and a drum kit and slowing down the frenetic dance rhythms of the style.
-In the mid-1950s, bandleader Isidro Lopez used an accordion in his band, thus beginning the evolution of Tejano music.
+Later, Tony de la Rosa modernized conjunto big bands by adding electric guitars, an amplified bajo sexto, and a drum kit, while slowing down the frenetic dance rhythms of the style.
+In the mid-1950s, bandleader Isidro Lopez incorporated an accordion into his band, marking the beginning of the evolution of Tejano music.
 The rock-influenced Little Joe was the first major star of this scene.

-The "Spanish tinge" was also a common feature of rhythm and blues in the 1950s.
-The monster hit "Little Darling" was driven by the clave beat and Chuck Berry's "Havana Moon" was a great success.
-Ritchie Valens, born Ricardo Valenzuela, blew the roof off the hit parade with "La Bamba", originally a Mexican wedding song.
-Andy Russell in 1954, relocated to Mexico where he became a star of radio, television, motion pictures, records and nightclubs.
-Argentinian band Los Cinco Latinos released their first album Maravilloso Maravilloso, which was met with success in Latin America and the United States.
+The "Spanish tinge" was also a common feature in rhythm and blues in the 1950s.
+The monster hit "Little Darling" was driven by the clave beat, and Chuck Berry's "Havana Moon" achieved great success.
+Ritchie Valens, born Ricardo Valenzuela, soared to the top of the hit parade with 'La Bamba,' originally a Mexican wedding song.
+In 1954, Andy Russell relocated to Mexico, where he became a star in radio, television, motion pictures, records, and nightclubs.
+The Argentinian band Los Cinco Latinos released their first album, "Maravilloso Maravilloso," which found success in Latin America and the United States.